dipterix/lazyarray/readme.md

 ## Remove Arrays

-Data created via `lazyarray` package does not unlink automatically.
+Data created via `lazyarray` does not remove automatically.
 You need to finalize array by yourself.
 This is because multiple lazy array instances might point to a same dataset.
 If one of the object is garbage collected, you might not want to remove the data on hard drive as this will invalidate the other instances.

 To manually remove data, use